uche-exe/pico-state/README.md

   });
 }

-// ... other functions for toggling completion, deleting todos, etc. ...
+// ... other functions for toggling todo completion, deleting todos, etc. ...
 ```

 ## Contributing